Anaesthetic Group Ballarat

 PREMEDICATION

 Refers to drugs given before surgery to make children sleepy before they even reach the theatre.
 This type of sedation is now only given very rarely as it tends to increase vomiting and make children take longer to wake up.
 If you think your child will be extremely upset and likely to need sedation before being taken to theatre, please let us know in advance as these drugs take some time to work effectively.
+Other medications are often given to your child before their operation.
+The two commonest are painkillers to help reduce pain after the operation (for example Panadol) and creams to numb the skin. |

 The creams – EMLA or Angel cream – are local anaesthetic creams that are put on the back of the hands to deaden the skin before a needle is inserted at the beginning of the anaesthetic.
 These creams take 20 – 60 minutes to work and they work much better if your child is encouraged not to pull them off!